ghga-de/milestones-docs/16-cuban-crow/technical_specification.md

 Communication between these services will only be simulated via function calls.
 Communication with other services will be hardcoded.
 Files that should be on object storage will be read from disc.
-Public and private keys needed for encryption will be either hardcoded or be read from disc.
+Public and private keys needed for encryption will either be hardcoded or read from disc.

 ## Human Resource/Time Estimation: